The Night Before:

-By the time I washed away some of my regret from last night and was slipping into my bikini, John was back.
+By the time I washed away some of my regret from last night and thew on my bathing suit, John was back.
 He huffed, “Ugh, you won’t believe it.
 I dropped my coffee on the way back and it spilled everywhere!
-The Wolanin’s are already at the beach though so we should go.”
-I asked him for my hat he took the night before.
-He said were going right in the water and that I wouldn’t need it.
+Holly and the kids are already at the beach though so we should go.”
+I asked him for the hat he took the night before.
+He said we’re going right in the water and that I wouldn’t need it.

-As I walked out the door I saw my dad was out of bed and my mom was dressed for the day making some kind of sweet breakfast treat.
-My brother Dan was already on his bike and had Kaya leashed up and ready to trot alongside him for a wave check.
+As I walked out the door I saw my brother Dan was already on his bike with Kaya leashed up and ready to trot alongside him for a wave check.

-Ugh, the sun is bright.
-I really wish I had my hat.
+The sun was bright and I wished I had my hat.

-John and I park our bikes and start walking up the beach path.
+John and I parked our bikes and started walking up the beach path.
 I was just catching a glimpse of the horizon, ready to jump right into that beautiful glistening ocean when John, a few steps behind, called me by my nickname, “Hey Cal…”

 He said, “Will you marry me?
 I’ve known I wanted to marry you from the moment I met you.”
 He hesitated and then said,”…and I forget everything else I wanted to say.”

 It’s amazing how many thoughts can buzz through your brain in a nanosecond.
 In my head: “Yes!
 Omg.
-Shit, my hair.
+My hair.
 Do I look as awful as I feel?
-I hope the diamond is lab grown.
+I hope the diamond is lab-created.
 I think I’m going to throw up.
 This is the moment I’ve dreamed about for like, my entire life.”

 John is still on his knee, holding out the box, sweating.

-John and I walk down to the water.
-He pointed over to the dunes where a few dresses, one of which Holly had asked to borrow for a work event the week before, were hanging on the fence in case I wanted to change.
+John and I walked down to the water.
+He pointed over to the dunes where a few dresses were hanging on the fence in case I wanted to change.
 I also spotted my beloved hat!
 I happened to be wearing a white shirt but was absolutely taking my hat back.

 It was beautiful!
 I’ve been fortunate enough to spend my summers vacationing on this beach since I was born.
-The summer of 2012 when John and I started dating, he happened to be lifeguarding it.
+In the summer of 2012 when John and I started dating, he happened to be lifeguarding this beach.
 Our relationship truly took form here.
 Proposing on this beach was a beautiful and sentimental backdrop to our evolving love story.

-We cheers, snap, some pictures and then John clears the items from the boat and says, “Okay!
+We toast, snap some pictures and then John clears the items from the boat and says, “Okay!
 Get in.”

-Out on the water it’s peaceful and quiet.
-It’s sunny but slightly hazy with dewy morning fog that will burn off by mid morning.
+Out on the water, it’s peaceful and quiet.
+It’s sunny but slightly hazy with dewy morning fog that will burn off later.
 John rows.
-Both of us in soaking in the moment.
+Both of us in soaking up the moment.
 Then I point out a rainbow over the water behind John.
 Neither of us had noticed it from the shore.
 Was it even there before?
 Either way, we took it as a sign and knew we were exactly where we were meant to be.

-We rowed in and then had a little run in with the cops.
+We rowed in and then had a little run-in with the cops.
 Buzzkill.
-We had a dog on the beach during off hours, there was open alcohol and, “Are you a lifeguard?
+We had a dog on the beach during off-hours, there was open alcohol and, “Are you a lifeguard sir?
 Why is the boat down here?”
 Thankfully we managed to get off with a warning.